d12frosted/elpa-mirror/gnu/cape-readme.txt

   /Throw multiple Capfs under the Cape and get a Super-Capf!/

-  Cape supports merging multiple Capfs using the function `cape-super-capf'.
-This feature is experimental and should only be used in special scenarios.  *Don't use cape-super-capf if you are not 100% sure that you need it!*
+  Cape supports merging multiple Capfs using the function `cape-super-capf'.  *This feature is EXPERIMENTAL and should only be used in special scenarios.
+Don't use cape-super-capf if you are not 100% sure that you need it!
+If you decide to use the function, you are on UNSUPPORTED TERRITORY.*

   Note that `cape-super-capf' is not needed if you want to use multiple Capfs which are tried one by one, e.g., it is perfectly possible to